Maritime history of Europe: Lighthouses

 The Pharos of Meloria is often considered the first lighthouse in Europe since Roman times.
 Meloria, a rocky islet off the Tuscan coast in the Tyrrhenian Sea, was the location of two medieval naval battles.
 The Tower of Hercules (Torre de Hércules), in northwestern Spain, is almost 1,900 years old.
 The ancient Roman lighthouse stands near A Coruña, Galicia, and is 57 metres (185 ft) in height.
 It is the oldest working Roman lighthouse in the world.

 According to Smithsonian, a lighthouse on the Gironde River in France, Cardovan Tower, was the first lighthouse to use a Fresnel lens in 1822.
 The light reportedly could be seen from more than 20 mi at sea.

+Contemporary era

 Oil spills

 There have been several large oil spills off the coasts of Europe since 1967.
 They include: